arunprakashpj/warehouse-management/README.md

 6. To buy the product, hit the end point ``/buy-product``
 7. To view the product stock, hit the end point ``/view/products-stock``

+## Limitations
+  * No real DB Connection
+  * Completely rely on Rest API Calls
+  * No test cases added
+  * CI CD Pipeline is not enabled.
+Again, This is because of time constrain.
+My previous CI CD project setup is [here](https://github.com/arunprakashpj/Deploying-CICD-Pipeline-in-Azure)
 ## Screenshots

 ![Screenshot](https://github.com/arunprakashpj/warehouse-management/blob/main/Screenshots/buy-request.PNG)